HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 ```
 # go in a 'clean' place i.e. outside of the git repository in which you were before
 cd ../../../
-# load the Key4hep environment if not yet done so
-source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh
 git clone https://github.com/key4hep/k4geo
 export K4GEO=$PWD/k4geo/
 ```